 The Bank uses the latest positive lists provided by MSCI as guidance when selecting investment instruments.
-The minimum requirement for the inclusion of an issuer, a financial instrument (excluding certain forward transactions, unless the relevant investment strategy generally prohibits the use of forward transactions) or an underlying asset on a positive list is a MSCI ESG rating of 'A' or higher, or 'BBB' or higher for emerging markets investment funds and high-yield investment funds.
+The minimum requirement for the inclusion of an issuer, a financial instrument or an underlying asset on a positive list is an MSCI ESG rating of 'A' or higher, or 'BBB' or higher for emerging markets investment funds and high-yield investment funds.
 To determine these ratings, MSCI uses a scoring model that is designed to identify and assess material ESG opportunities and risks.
 The factors taken into account by this scoring model include criteria for good corporate governance.
 A detailed description of the criteria used by MSCI to compile positive lists is provided above under the heading 'What sustainability indicators are used to measure the attainment of each of the environmental and social characteristics promoted by this financial product?'.